lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 version in the release yaml file must be a valid Semantic Versioning (SemVer) string, matching either the pattern "v#.#.#" or "#.#.#" where "#" is one or more digits.

-This job is similar to the PyPI verify job, but is only triggered by a patch set with a release yaml file.

 The build node for PyPI release verify jobs must be CentOS, which supports the sigul client for accessing a signing server.